openssl/openssl/INSTALL.md

                    The name of the ar executable to use.

     BUILDFILE
-                   Use a different build file name than the platform default ("Makefile" on Unix-like platforms, "makefile" on native Windows, "descrip.mms" on OpenVMS).
+                   Use a different build filename than the platform default ("Makefile" on Unix-like platforms, "makefile" on native Windows, "descrip.mms" on OpenVMS).
 This requires that there is a corresponding build file template.